 • Severe adverse events occurred in 3% of patients4

-• Glycosylated hemoglobin increase (n=3; 1.1%) and psychotic disorder (n=2; 0.8%) were the only adverse events that led to discontinuation in >1 patients4
+• Glycosylated hemoglobin increase (n=3; 1.1%) and psychotic disorder (n=2; 0.8%) were the only adverse events that led to discontinuation in >1 patient

 Swipe chart below to see more

-The ENLIGHTEN-2 extension study was an open-label study in which all participants received LYBALVI.
-The study was not designed to prospectively assess nor powered to prospectively evaluate the effect of LYBALVI on change in body weight.
+The ENLIGHTEN-2 extension study, in which all participants received LYBALVI, was not designed to prospectively assess nor powered to prospectively evaluate the effect of LYBALVI on change in body weight.
 No conclusions can be drawn from these data.4

 In the open-label study3,4